Truth About Money – 7 Truths They Don’t Want You To Know

 Take for instance the Chinese RMB.
-The currency is so hard to exchange, and the people are so afraid of it becoming worthless, that countless people have livelihoods, full-time jobs running backpacks full of RMB notes (the largest denomination is about $20) between Hong Kong and the Mainland.
+The currency is so hard to exchange, and the people are so afraid of it becoming worthless, that countless people who have livelihoods and full-time jobs are running backpacks full of RMB notes (the largest denomination is about $20) between the Mainland and Hong Kong.

-Believe it or not, a currency that is not fully convertible is actually a lax, or recent rules in Greece and Spain which prevent the outflow of capital, restricting residents to withdrawing a mere few hundred dollars a day.
+Recent rules in Greece and Spain have also surfaced which prevent the outflow of capital, restricting residents to withdrawing a mere few hundred dollars a day.

 Who is to say this won’t happen where you live?
 As the currencies become even more leveraged and unstable, the governments that back them will try to avoid the masses from transferring out of the failing currency.
-Unless you have a bank account set up in a foreign country (which is very easy and simple to do) – or a corporate bank account (such as a Belize Bank account tied to a Belize LLC) set up in a foreign country – you may find it difficult or impossible to transfer out your life savings if things start to go wrong.
+Unless you have a bank account set up in a foreign country (which is very easy and simple to do) – or a corporate bank account (such as a Belize Bank account tied to a Belize LLC) you may find it difficult or impossible to transfer out your life savings if things start to go wrong.